 It is located in an alley in the old town of the city.
 For a long time, the proprietor ran a bar in a dilapidated older building that was finally demolished as part of an urban renewal scheme and replaced by a new structure.
 Here, in the same location, the owner moved into her new premises and modern surroundings.
 The clientele is largely the same, but in his design, the architect adopted a language with bare, grey, limewashed concrete walls that were meant to reflect the image of masonry one finds in the town.
-The finish is warm and gentle; steel was chosen with a dark brown tone and dark streaks that gives a natural texture to the piece.
-Natural grey wall texture is a great background for art works, that are changed from time to time.
-“We wanted a neutral space to respond to the location, integrated in the context of the neighbourhood.
-This space had to be empty, clean and sober.
-Its walls are a place for exhibitions, for contemplation.” –MSB Estudi Taller
+The finish is warm and gentle; steel was chosen with a dark brown tone and dark streaks that give natural texture to the piece.
+Natural grey wall texture is a great background for artworks, that are changed from time to time.
+“We wanted a neutral space to respond to the location, integrated into the context of the neighborhood.
+This space had to be empty, clean, and sober.
+Its walls are a place for exhibitions, for contemplation.” -MSB Estudi Taller

 In one of the facades facing the street, there is an element, which filters, blurs, divides the light.
 A vibration element that provides texture, roughness to space, in contrast to the smooth surface of the walls and furniture.
-It’s a hand-made window panels.
+It’s a hand-made window panel.
 Woven from steel wire, they add an uneven texture to an otherwise neutral environment.
-“A handmade piece to humanise the space, intentionally made to get close and merge architecture to the people”-MSB Estudi Taller
+“A handmade piece to humanize the space intentionally made to get close and merge architecture to the people”-MSB Estudi Taller

-6T7 Espai Cafe , by Spanish architects MSB Estudi Taller, is a place that gethers people, art and architecture together.
+6T7 Espai Cafe, by Spanish architects MSB Estudi Taller, is a place that gathers people, art, and architecture together.